JuyeeMyeong/Packet_Capture/README.md

 _**Program Features:**_
-This program analyzes the pcap trace for the ARP packet.Perform a byte-level programming to read each byte and convert it to the ARP header element.
+This program analyzes the pcap trace for the ARP packet & Perform a byte-level programming to read each byte and convert it to the ARP header element.

 - Read Pcap file using dpkt module
 - Analyze ARP packets